 - Do you accept my insurance?

 - What happens after I get them off?

 There’s more than one path to straight teeth.
 The type of treatment you choose depends on how your teeth need to move to streamline your smile.

 Regular braces: These use gentle pressure to move your teeth into place over time.
 Your orthodontist will glue brackets to the front of your teeth and connect them with a wire.
-He’ll tighten that wire every 4 to 6 weeks.
+They’ll tighten that wire every 4 to 6 weeks.
 This slowly moves your teeth or jaw or both into place.

 Other braces: If having a metal smile bothers you, ceramic braces are another option.
-The brackets are the color of your teeth, which makes them harder to see.
+The brackets are the colour of your teeth, which makes them harder to see.
 They usually cost more than their metal cousins.

 Ask about getting braces on the back of your teeth instead of the front to hide the metal brackets.